paulpwo/front-vue-exercise/README.md

 The same applies to any javascript code needed, you should embrace *VueJS* standards and recommendations.

 1. Add a button to reset the game to start again.
-2. Detect when someone wins the game and display a message
+2. Detect (add a method) when someone wins the game and display a message
 3. Change the `X` and `O` letters for some nice icons, could be *fontawesome*, or any other library, or you can use any nice image from the web.
+4. Change the border lines to reflect the actual triqui game and not complete squares, for example, the first square should not have top and left borders.
+5. Create a method to make the system "play" a move.
+You can add a button to the interface that we can use at any time to make the computer play.
+It can be as dumb or as intelligent as you like.
+6.